devm1023/email_crawler/README.md

 # MailCrawler
-An autobot designed to crawl emails from different sources like pastebin, slexy etc.<br>
+An autobot designed to crawl/scrape emails from different sources like pastebin, slexy etc.<br>
 Pretty useful for spammers and email marketers<br>
 This program was used in a private project for email scraping<br>
 # Usage: